On-Demand Options

 Riley S. Snow

-Attorney at Snow Law, in Scottsdale, AZMr.
+Attorney at Rose Law Group, in Scottsdale, AZMr.
 Snow represents clients in Arizona and Utah on matters related to water rights, real property, and resource development.
 He regularly appears before land and water agencies and in state and federal court.
 Mr. Snow’s clients include governmental entities, national and multi-national corporations, water companies, cooperatives, partnerships, and individuals.
 He has litigated numerous general adjudication claims in Arizona and Utah.
 Mr. Snow has also litigated quiet title, easement, right-of-way and condemnation claims in both states.

 $339.00|7.5